All Episodes

 That's when retirements are usually announced.

-It's causing many to speculate that Democrats are anticipating a strong possibility of losing contributions.
+It's causing many to speculate that Democrats are anticipating a strong possibility of losing control of the U.S. Senate in the midterm elections.

 Republicans do.

-David Suter is a case in point.
+David Souter is a case in point.

-I think the most conservative justices, obviously Clarence Thomas, Sam Alito, and and Neil Gorsuch is a reliable conservative.
+I think the most conservative justices, obviously Clarence Thomas, Sam Alito, and Neil Gorsuch is a reliable conservative.

 Amy Coney Barrett, it's just going to be a matter of time.